cloudblog004/fantasticfoodies/content/en/posts/2146-steps-to-prepare-speedy-lentil-soup.md

 - "50 grams rice"
 - "50 ml sherry"
 recipeinstructions:
-- "place lentils with stock or water, bay leaves &amp; parsley in sauspan."
+- "place lentils with stock or water, bay leaves & parsley in sauspan."
 - "Fry onion in frying pan for 5 min"
-- "Add garlic, carrot, tomato &amp;red pepper. fry for 5 min. season with salt, paprica, cumin."
+- "Add garlic, carrot, tomato &red pepper. fry for 5 min. season with salt, paprica, cumin."
-- "add mixture &amp; rice to soup. simmer for 45 min, add sherry &amp; serve"
+- "add mixture & rice to soup. simmer for 45 min, add sherry & serve"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe